-Ms. Fichtner developed a comprehensive investigation training seminar, PROOF, which she has presented throughout California.
-She also trains campus staff on Title IX Investigations.
-She has prepared and presented workshops on a variety of other topics as well, including sexual harassment prevention, cyber-misconduct, bullying, free speech/religion, the Brown Act, employee evaluation, student discipline, and ADA/FMLA.
+Ms. Fichtner developed a comprehensive Title IX training series for K-12 and CCD’s to address the new Title IX regulations released in 2020.
+She also developed an investigation training seminar, PROOF, which she has presented throughout California.
+She has prepared and presented workshops on a variety of other topics as well, including sexual harassment prevention, cyber-misconduct, bullying, free speech/religion, the Brown Act, California Public Records Act, employee evaluation, student discipline, and ADA/FMLA.

 Alerts & Articles

 - Newly Proposed Title IX Regulatory Amendments Explicitly Clarify that Title IX Prohibits Discrimination on the Basis of Sexual Orientation and Gender Identity07.18.2022